Skip to main content

 The Role of Growth Hormone Peptides in Deep Sleep

-Beyond the primary sex hormones, another class of therapeutics, known as peptides, offers a targeted approach to improving sleep.
+Beyond the primary sex hormones, another class of therapeutics, known as growth hormone peptides, offers a targeted approach to improving sleep.
 Peptides like Sermorelin and the combination of Ipamorelin/CJC-1295 are designed to stimulate the body’s own production and release of growth hormone from the pituitary gland.
 This is significant because the majority of our natural growth hormone is released during slow-wave sleep.

 By augmenting this natural process, these peptides can help increase the duration and quality of deep sleep, which is the most physically restorative phase.
-Many individuals undergoing this therapy report improved as one of the first and most noticeable benefits.
+Many individuals undergoing this therapy report improved sleep quality as one of the first and most noticeable benefits.
 This enhancement of deep sleep has cascading benefits for daytime energy, physical recovery, and cognitive function.

 Comparison of Hormonal Protocols for Sleep Improvement